elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-software/topics/1-Defining-research-software.md

   3:
     outcome: Provide examples of research software.

+prerequisites:
+  - Have basic knowledge of the FAIR Principles

 ---

 ## Topic, definition and scope

-* TP to add references here
+* TP to add references.
-* More stuff
+* More stuff.
-* And so on
+* And so on.

 ---

 ## Exercises

+* Identify an exmaple of software in research
 * Identify an example of research software
+* What were some of the challenges you faced in developing research software?
+* How might researchers get 'credit' for developing research software?
+* How can researchers give credit to others when using research software?